-Ordinarily, Felidar Guardian is just a good card on its own.
-But, alongside Saheeli Rai, you can create infinite madness.
+Ordinarily, Felidar Guardian is just a good card on its own, with plenty of combos it can make in a wide variety of EDH decks.
+But, with Saheeli Rai came the most infamous of Felidar Guardian combos, as alongside the planeswalker, the Guardian can create infinite madness.
 You use Saheeli’s -2 ability to make a token copy of the Felidar Guardian.
 That token uses its ability to “blink” Saheeli Rai.
 This means she comes back with full loyalty counters on her.
 Then, you get to use the -2 ability again to continue the process.
 You rinse and repeat until you have enough Guardians to swing in for lethal damage.
 Yes, those tokens have haste, meaning they can attack right away.

 What makes this combo better in some ways is that even if it’s disrupted, either Saheeli Rai or Felidar Guardian can find other targets to make good on their abilities.
 The Guardian can blink any permanent you control, even lands!
 You can blink a tapped land and tap it again for extra mana!

 Yes, using the Exarch’s flash ability to enter on an opponent’s end step could be better.
 A lot of times you’d tap down an opponent’s land to make responding to your combo with counter magic more difficult.
 People argued the Felidar Guardian wasn’t quite as good, as planeswalkers can be dealt with in more ways than Enchantments, including direct burn damage.